-PDFs of the manuals and selected chapters of the Calhoun and deMaynadier book are available on our website, www.umaine.edu/vernalpools.
+PDFs of the manuals and selected chapters of the Calhoun and deMaynadier book are available on our website

 Every vernal pool enthusiast should have this compact, comprehensive field guide to vernal pool animals including invertebrates.
 Although it is based on Massachusetts fauna, it overlaps with northeastern and some mid-western states.